Home

 A low oil level can lead to inadequate lubrication and loss of power as it creates friction between metal components.
 The ticking noise might intensify when you start, idle, or accelerate your car.

-Similarly, using the wrong engine oil or a bad oil pump can cause a ticking sound.
+Similarly, using the wrong engine oil or a bad oil pump can also cause a ticking sound.

 When these valves are not aligned properly, they struggle to open and close smoothly, resulting in a clicking sound.
 Regular valve adjustment can help maintain the alignment and ensure a seamless engine operation.

-Most modern vehicles use a hydraulic valve lifter.
-A hydraulic lifter is a small cylindrical device located between the camshaft and pushrods (in pushrod engines) that uses oil pressure to maintain proper valve clearance and reduce wear on valve train components.
+Most modern engines have hydraulic valve lifters — small cylindrical components between the camshaft and pushrods (in pushrod engines).
+They rely on oil pressure to automatically adjust valve clearance, helping reduce friction and wear in the valve train.

-Low oil pressure or bent pushrods can cause the engine to operate unevenly resulting in a lifter tick or knocking sounds.
+Low oil pressure, bent pushrods, and debris inside the lifter can cause the engine to operate unevenly, resulting in a lifter tick or knocking sounds.

 If you own a high-mileage vehicle, a faulty spark plug may be the culprit behind the annoying engine noise.